jiangsy/NbE_demo/README.md

 The proof of System T is in `./systemt/`.

 `./ptt/` contains unfinished work for a extending System T to a dependently typed system.
-Since its formalization requires induction-recursion which is not currently supported by Coq, it may remain unfinished for a long time (there is a workaround to rely on the impredicativity of `Prop` in Coq, as shown in A "Coq Formalization of Normalization by Evaluation for Martin-Löf Type Theory")
+Since its corresponding Agda formalization requires induction-recursion which is not currently supported by Coq, it may remain unfinished for a long time (there is a workaround to rely on the impredicativity of `Prop` in Coq, as shown in A "Coq Formalization of Normalization by Evaluation for Martin-Löf Type Theory")

-`./stlc` contains unfinished work for replacing explicit substitutions with substitution-as-operations.
+`./stlc/` contains unfinished work for replacing explicit substitutions with substitution-as-operations.

 ### Dependency